gvwilson/thirdbit/src/fiction/iffy/index.md

 "But—coal?
 Really?"

 Iffy's eyes widened.
-"Oh crivens—you ain't an Eco, are you?
+"Oh crivens—you ain't an eco, are you?
 Uncle Jack'll put you o'er the side an' no mistake.
-He hates Ecos even worse'n he hates Zillions."
+He hates ecos even worse'n he hates Zillions."

 Wales sighed again.
 "No, I'm not an Ecologist.
 Or Brazilian, for that matter.
 I just…"
-He squatted on his haunches
-and looked resignedly at the engine.
+He squatted on his haunches and looked resignedly at the engine.
 "Come on.
 Let's get this done."

 He asked fewer questions after that,